-In the last thirty five years, I’ve moved to two different foreign countries.
-My first move was from the UK to the USA then, twenty one years later, from the USA to Thailand.
+In the last thirty two years, I have moved to two different foreign countries.
+My first move was from the UK to the USA then, 19 years later, from the United States to Thailand.

 During both moves, I learned a lot about what to pack when you move to a foreign country, but the second move taught me the most.
-The UK is quite similar to the USA in many respects, but a country like Thailand isn’t.
+After all, the UK is quite similar to the USA in many respects, but a country like Thailand is not.

-Clothing – In some countries, like Thailand, because of the size of the average person compared to Americans, it can be more difficult to get clothing that fits you.
-That’s why I recommend bringing enough clothes to last you six months, along with enough professional work clothing (if you’re going to be working) to get you through the first three months.
+Clothing – In some countries like Thailand, because of the size of the average person compared to Americans, it can be more difficult to get clothing that fits you.
+That is why I recommend bringing enough clothes to last you six months, along with enough professional work clothing (if you are going to be working) to get you through the first three months.

-Thai men are much shorter than Western men so length on pants can be difficult sometimes too.
+Thai men are generally quite a bit shorter than Western men so length on pants can be difficult sometimes too.
 Bring a couple of pairs of dress pants with you, and then get others made if necessary.

-Shoes – In Thailand, the average shoe size is smaller than in the US or Europe.
-It’s always been difficult for me in Thailand to buy good quality leather shoes that fit (Thai girls have much narrower feet than me).
+Shoes – In Thailand, the average shoe size is smaller than in the U.S. or Europe.
+That is why it has always been difficult for me to buy good quality leather shoes in Thailand that fit (Thai girls have much narrower feet than me).
 The Western men I know also report the same problems.

 Many expats in Thailand bring a supply of well fitting shoes with them when they move here, and then replenish their supply every time they visit their country of origin.